 "Power: why some people have it, and others don't": Notes

-How can one stick out from a crowded field of engineers looking to move away from coding everyday and into a highly competitive environment of engineering management?
+How can one stick out from a crowded field of engineers looking to move away from coding every day and into a highly competitive environment of engineering management?
 Why would an engineer want to do something like that?
 What is the best way to protect status at a company that could hire 5 new grads willing to grind to do your job?
 How do I move up the chain and build a concrete foundation for a new career in managing people?

 These are all reasons that I've picked up the book "Power: why some people have it and others don't" by Jeffery Pfeffer.
-I wont be an engineer forever, and that timeline always feels shorter every quarter, and if anything, moving between companies has taught me that you really need to hit the ground running when it comes to building good relationships with the people around you.
-What I am hoping to get out of this book is some knowledge about how to grow the scope of my work outside of general software development efficiently and in a way that sets myself up for future growth.
+I won't be an engineer forever, and that timeline always feels shorter every quarter.
+Moving between companies has taught me that you need to hit the ground running when it comes to building relationships with people around you.

 Notes